(warning – they might end up feeling so at home that they don’t want to leave!!!)

 1. Clean, clean, clean.
 A day or two before our guests are due to arrive, we always make sure that the room is totally spick-and-span.
 Clean bedding goes without saying, but we also vacuum, dust, wipe down surfaces and open up the windows to let plenty of fresh air in.

 2. Have fun with the décor, but also keep it practical.
-In my mind, the space should feel cosy and comfy, but not too cluttered, so that your guests have plenty of room for their belongings.
+In my mind, the space should feel cozy and comfy, but not too cluttered, so that your guests have plenty of room for their belongings.
 A guest room is also the ideal place to experiment with a color or theme that you might not be brave enough to try in the rest of the house!

 3. Add fresh cut flowers.
 I think that flowers are a must – they instantly brighten up a space – and bonus points if your blooms give off a beautiful scent too.

 4. Think bright and light.
-I like to let in as much natural light as possible during the daytime, but for evenings, having a pair of nice lamps by the bed can give a cosy feel and also makes it easier to do a spot of bedtime reading.
+I like to let in as much natural light as possible during the daytime, but for evenings, having a pair of nice lamps by the bed can give a cozy feel and also makes it easier to do a spot of bedtime reading.

 Pamper your guests…